-What type of plans can be integrated with the Individual Coverage HRA?
+Type of plans that can be integrated with the Individual Coverage HRA

 ICHRA is only an option for employees (and their dependents) who are actually enrolled in a qualified health plan.
 That means plans from the individual market, student health insurance, and Medicare Parts A and B or C.